 Anesthesia-Free Pet Dental Care

-Compassionate Care Animal Clinic in Boca Raton, we also offer a Non-Anesthetic Teeth Cleaning service once per month under veterinary supervision for our clients who prefer a sedation-free cosmetic cleaning.
+Compassionate Care Animal Clinic in Boca Raton, we also offer a Non-Anesthetic Teeth Cleaning service every other month under veterinary supervision for our clients who prefer a sedation-free cosmetic cleaning.

 Even if you think your pet’s teeth and gums are fine, we can offer expert advice to help you keep them that way!
 Dental health shouldn’t be taken for granted.
 Fortunately, many dental problems can be managed through at-home care and by bringing your pet to our animal pet clinic in Boca Raton for regular dental checkups and teeth cleanings.

 We want your pet to live a long, healthy life, and we understand that maintaining a healthy mouth is part of that.
 Your pet’s health is important to us, so let us help you with this commitment.
 Call Compassionate Care Animal Clinic today to discuss your pet’s dental care needs and how we can help!